Current Deakin Students

 Learn how to manage and lead an organisation in an international context with one of Australia's premier business education programs.

 Our MBA (International) is designed to be a stimulating study experience.
-You will be able to develop the analytical, creative, and interpersonal skills that are key to a successful career in business.Read More
+You will be able to develop the analytical, creative, and interpersonal skills that are key to a successful career in business across the globe.Read More

 Students are introduced to research tools and techniques in core units of the course where they learn analytic skills and the practical application of those skills in professional contexts.
 They must also complete advanced level units and a capstone unit that require them to integrate the skills learnt over their course of study and produce applied pieces of research with reference to prevailing literature.